ati-ozgur/course-python/course-content/references-books.md

 3. [Python tutorial](https://docs.python.org/3/tutorial/index.html)

-Python tutorial is more geared toward already experienced programmers but after you learn basics it would be helpful to go over it.
+Python tutorial is geared toward already experienced programmers.
+But after you learn basics it would be helpful to go over it.
 Especially, a lot of Internet searches would lead to it.